kaffein/ng-darrrt-codelab/docs/step-7.md

   which updates `pn.firstName` and `pn.appellation`.
 * The controller now has no knowledge of how the data is generated, but can request it from the service when needed.

-{PENDING: change _name in generateName to another name?}

 &rarr; Remove this unused import: